 OpenNLP Tokenizer Model

-.
+Model files are in a subdirectory named models.
 By default, it includes OpenNLP trained token, sentence and POS models for English.
 If the documents are in a different language, models may be available on OpenNLP website.

 Pattern Files for Detection of Negation, Uncertainty and More